-Easter Monday is known as Pasquetta (Little Easter) in Italy, but is also sometimes called 'Lunedi dell'Agnello' or 'Lamb Monday', giving a clue to the most popular centrepiece of the lunch table.
-Romans often prepare lamb soup or cook it in an egg and citrus sauce, and southern Italians often put it in a stew, while elsewhere it will be roasted with garlic and rosemary – every family and restaurant will have its own special recipe.
+There are countless regional variations and recipes: Romans might prepare lamb soup or cook it in an egg and citrus sauce, southern Italians often put it in a stew, while elsewhere it will be roasted with garlic and rosemary – every family and restaurant will have its own special recipe.

-In fact, many people observe meat-free Fridays for the entire Lent period – some even keeping to the tradition the whole year round – in an attempt to imitate Jesus’s own period of deprivation.
+In fact, many people observe meat-free Fridays for the entire Lent period – some even keeping to the tradition the whole year round – in tribute to Jesus’s self-sacrifice.

 Torta alla Pasqualina (Easter pie)